18 Charming Places In America That Feel Just Like Europe

 8. Olympic National Park, Washington instead of Switzerland

-Lake Crescent Lodge, on the shores of Lake Crescent and nestled among giant fir and hemlock trees, with views of surrounding snow covered mountains, is reminiscence of the simple elegance hotels of Switzerland.
+Lake Crescent Lodge, on the shores of Lake Crescent and nestled among giant fir and hemlock trees, with views of surrounding snow-covered mountains, is a reminiscence of the simple elegance hotels of Switzerland.
 This charming 100-year-old hotel is listed on the National Register of Historic Places and features historic architecture: big sun porches and stone fireplaces.

 The Olympic National Park offers trails (like Switzerland) through lush valleys and trails lined with 500-year-old trees and abundant wildlife.
 From Lake Crescent Lodge, guests can hike up Storm King Mountain or visit the nearby Hurricane Ridge.
-Nearby Hurricane Ridge (summit elevation is 5,240 feet) has a number of hiking trails, from ridge top traverses to steep trails, that descend to subalpine lakes and valleys.
+Nearby Hurricane Ridge (summit elevation is 5,240 feet) has several hiking trails, from ridge-top traverses to steep trails, that descend to subalpine lakes and valleys.

 Where to stay: Lake Crescent Lodge